dapr/docs/howto/setup-secret-store/azure-keyvault.md

 6. Run your app

-You can check that `secretstores.azure.keyvault` component is loaded and redis server connects successfully by looking at the log output when using the actions `run` command
+Make sure that secretstores.azure.keyvault component is loaded and that the Redis server successfully connects using the password retrieved from Azure Keyvault

-Here is the log when you run [HelloWorld sample](https://github.com/actionscore/actions/tree/master/samples/1.hello-world) with Azure Key Vault secret store.
+Here is the log when we run.

 ```bash
 $ actions run --app-id mynode --app-port 3000 --port 3500 node app.js